 Today priorities still remain the same, but with the COVID-19 pandemic, there is a rise in the demand to produce more marketing and comms content as well as digital work at a faster pace.
-With the spiralling channels available to marketers, it is not surprising that workloads are increasing and IHA staff often speak about being overworked!
-As well as the ideation and strategy time involved before a campaign can go live, there’s the creation, development, production and optimisation of campaigns, not forgetting the management and performance tracking required, too.
+With the spiraling channels available to marketers, it is not surprising that workloads are increasing and IHA staff often speak about being overworked!
+As well as the ideation and strategy time involved before a campaign can go live, there’s the creation, development, production and optimization of campaigns, not forgetting the management and performance tracking required, too.
 That’s a lot of work for an IHA to cope with, on top of their regular tasks.
-As a result, the in-house strategy needs to be optimised to provide scalability and flexibility.
+As a result, the in-house strategy needs to be optimized to provide scalability and flexibility.

 Nowadays, the new strategy discovered and implemented by global brands is the hybrid approach of working with both in-house and external teams.

 Offshore creative production to the rescue!